 But we can't get an official headcount from law enforcement.

 Phoenix New Times reached out to the Phoenix Police Department several times shortly after the robberies occurred for information on the businesses affected and has not received a response.
-For now, this story is getting around by the same avenue that initially brought to everyone’s attention — the internet.
+For now, this story is getting around by the same avenue that initially brought it to everyone’s attention — the internet.
 Or more specifically, social media.

 Dark Hall Coffee, the independently owned vegan coffee and pastry shop at Seventh Avenue and Osborn Road, has unfortunately become the star of this particular crime spree.
-As of now, it is the only business to have been broken-into twice.
+As of now, it is the only business to have been broken into twice.

 First on Thursday, March 21, around 6:44 p.m., an intruder kicked in the back door and stole the register, the checkout iPad, and some chargers.
 The alarm went off, but the equipment was not communicating with the alarm company (unbeknownst to Dark Hall owners and employees).